Apostle to the Apostles

 The Vatican has not disclosed the documents it has in its archives which bear witness to her marriage and the children she had with Jesus (the Desposyni or ‘Heirs of the Lord’ Chart) but they have been accessed by researchers such as Laurence Gardner.
 The thirteenth century Albigensian Crusade, initiated by Pope Innocent 111 was designed to wipe out all vestiges of the Cathar Church of the Holy Spirit whose presiding image was Divine Wisdom or Sophia and which had kept alive the distant memory of Mary’s marriage to Jesus and her work as an Apostle in Provence and the Languedoc as well as some precious texts from that earlier time.

 Mary Magdalene travelled and taught with Jesus, anointed him twice at two different stages of her marriage to him, and bore his three children.
 She was a loyal companion to his mother and sister.
-She was present at the foot of the cross with Jesus’ mother and sisters; as his wife she went to attend Jesus’ body in the sepulchre and was the only one of the apostles to speak with him in the sepulchre garden.
+She was present at the foot of the cross with Jesus’ mother and sisters; as his wife she went to anoint Jesus’ body in the sepulchre.
+Only three women would have been allowed in the sepulchre to anoint his body: his mother, his sister or his wife.
+Mary was the only one of the apostles to speak with him in the sepulchre garden.
 She was documented as the consort (koinonôs) of Jesus in the Gospel of Philip.
 She was recognized as ‘the Apostle of Apostles’, the woman whom Jesus kissed and called his ‘blessed one’.
 She was described as “The woman who knew the All’ and the woman whom Jesus loved.
 The ‘marriage’ at Cana describes the celebration of their betrothal, an initial ceremony that led in stages to the final ‘second marriage’ when Mary had already conceived their first child.

 The painting shown above is titled ‘Mary Magdalene preaching in Provence’ by the Master of the Magdalene 1510.

-Since this interview, I have added in other material from the four talks I gave on the Quest for the Holy Grail in September 2016.
+On this page, I have added in other material from the four talks I gave on the Quest for the Holy Grail in September 2016.
 These can be accessed in another part of my website. http://www.annebaring.com/anbar54_grail.html

 1. What was the formation of Jesus as a child and where does his teaching derive from?